tipyy/tonton-bot/README.md

-Small IRC bot using kenkeiras/PyIC python irc library
+Small IRC bot using Twisted
+plgins configuration can be made on plugins/settings.xml file.